khabibegle16/node-wifi-2.0/README.md

 > We think about switching to ES Modules only for next major release.
 We would like to have your opinion on this.
 Please consider leave a comment in the [discussion thread](https://github.com/friedrith/node-wifi/discussions/170).

+**Note: this package is updated to connect WPA3 enabled ssid

 **I am looking for maintainers who could help me to handle all improvements and bug fixes about this project because the hardware/os dependencies make it quite hard to test.**